Generic Name: minocycline (MIN-oh-SYE-kleen)

-- PREGNANCY and BREAST-FEEDING: Minocin has been shown to cause harm to the fetus.
+- PREGNANCY and BREAST-FEEDING: Minocin may cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Minocin while you are pregnant.
 Minocin is found in breast milk.
 Do not breast-feed while taking Minocin.

 Possible side effects of Minocin Capsules: